Alignment-Sensitive Minimax Rates for Spectral Algorithms with Learned Kernels: Proof

-Since $\lim_{N\to\infty} (N+1)^{s\gamma} N e^{-N^b} = 0$ for $b \ge 1$, the limit term vanishes. $f(1) = \sigma_0^2 e^{-1}$.
-The difference term $(k+2)^{s\gamma} - (k+1)^{s\gamma} > 0$. $f(k+1) = \sigma_0^2 (k+1) e^{-(k+1)^b} > 0$.
-The sum $\sum_{k=1}^\infty ((k+2)^{s\gamma} - (k+1)^{s\gamma}) f(k+1)$ converges because $f(k+1)$ decays faster than any polynomial grows.
-Specifically, $(k+2)^{s\gamma} - (k+1)^{s\gamma} \approx s\gamma k^{s\gamma-1}$, and the sum $\sum k^{s\gamma-1} (k+1) e^{-(k+1)^b}$ converges.
-Therefore, $S$ converges for any $s > 0$ and any $\gamma > 0$.
+Since $\lim_{N\to\infty} (N+1)^{s\beta} N e^{-N^b} = 0$ for $b \ge 1$, the limit term vanishes. $f(1) = \sigma_0^2 e^{-1}$.
+The difference term $(k+2)^{s\beta} - (k+1)^{s\beta} > 0$. $f(k+1) = \sigma_0^2 (k+1) e^{-(k+1)^b} > 0$.
+The sum $\sum_{k=1}^\infty ((k+2)^{s\beta} - (k+1)^{s\beta}) f(k+1)$ converges because $f(k+1)$ decays faster than any polynomial grows.
+Specifically, $(k+2)^{s\beta} - (k+1)^{s\beta} \approx s\beta k^{s\beta-1}$, and the sum $\sum k^{s\beta-1} (k+1) e^{-(k+1)^b}$ converges.
+Therefore, $S$ converges for any $s > 0$ and any $\beta > 0$.

-The classical theory predicts a rate of $n^{-\frac{s\gamma}{s\gamma+1}}$.
-Since the source condition holds for arbitrarily large $s$, the classical rate can be made arbitrarily close to $n^{-1}$.
-However, this $n^{-1}$ rate ignores the logarithmic factor $(\log n)^{1/b}$ present in the true optimal rate $\Theta(\sigma_0^2 (\log n)^{1/b} / n)$.
+Given this source condition, the classical theory yields the minimax optimal rate at the order $n^{-\frac{s\beta}{s\beta+1}}$.
+Furthermore, the source condition holds for arbitrarily large $s$.
+By taking $\gamma =s\beta$, one can see that the classical convergence rate for this particular signal can be expressed as $n^{-\frac{\gamma}{1+\gamma}}$ for any $\gamma>0$.
+However, this rate ignores the logarithmic factor $(\log n)^{1/b}$ present in the true optimal rate $\Theta(\sigma_0^2 (\log n)^{1/b} / n)$.
 Thus, the traditional convergence analysis based on the source condition is not sharp for this signal.